urnenfeld/eth-py-scapy/README.md

 Use the functions provided by _baseTest_ to organize our test cases and define how feedback is reported from them (error/warning messages ...).
 As reference, please observe the examples provided.

 ## 4. Virtual environment
-We now this might not be the best distribution method available, but using _virtualenv_ we are almost completely sure that you *will* be able to play with _eth-py-scapy_ right out of the git clone ;)
+We know this might not be the best distribution method available, but using _virtualenv_ we are almost completely sure that you *will* be able to play with _eth-py-scapy_ right out of the git clone ;)
 Only requirement is to have Python installed on your system.

 ### 4.1 Restore virtualenv
 Open a bash console and enter _virualenv_ folder, from there execute following commands:
 ```
 $ virtualenv env
-$ source env
+$ source env/bin/activate
-$ pip install -r requirements.txt
+$ env/bin/pip install -r requirements.txt
 ```
 Now you have your new and shiny virtual enviroment ready!